2i2c-org/infrastructure/docs/howto/features/buckets.md

 GCS buckets, it can be used to allow arbitrary users to write to the bucket!

 1. With your `2i2c.org` google account, go to [Google Groups](https://groups.google.com) and create a new Google Group with the name
-   "<bucket-name>-writers", where "<bucket-name>" is the name of the bucket we are going to grant write access to.
+   "{bucket-name}-writers", where "{bucket-name}" is the name of the bucket we are going to grant write access to.

 2. Grant "Group Owner" access to the community champion requesting this feature.